 In the mornings, I find that parents have two types of leverage that they rarely use.
 The first is breakfast, and the second is some form of entertainment, such as video games or TV or playtime.

-Set up a rule where your kids must be up, dressed, book bag packed, shoes on and ready to go PRIOR to breakfast or entertainment.
-You can even cheat a little by fixing a wonderful breakfast, and allowing yourself to throw it all away, if they aren’t ready.
+Set up a rule where your kids must be up, dressed, book bag packed, shoes on, and ready to go before breakfast or entertainment.
+You can even cheat a little by fixing a wonderful breakfast and allowing yourself to throw it all away if they aren’t ready.
 Be patient with this, and repeat.

 The TV doesn’t come on and breakfast isn’t served until your son or daughter is ready to go to school.
 If they have to go to school hungry, because they get up late and miss breakfast, just let that occur.
 Trust me, this natural consequence is important to them, and they will remember that tomorrow.
 For some kids, missing breakfast is no big deal.
 Just relax and stick to the plan.
 Don’t let their attitude throw you off!